 Fruit is sourced exclusively from the company owned Gimblett Estate and Gimblett Stones vineyards, situated in the Gimblett Gravels sub-region of Hawkes Bay.
 Soils consist of deep river shingle deposited over time by the Ngaruroro River as it changed course.
 The exposed greywacke gravel stones absorb and radiate heat and are extremely free draining, making exemplary conditions for the growing of Syrah.
 The final blend comprises 15 year-old Mass Selection Heritage clone vines along with a small percentage of new clone material of appropriate vine age.

 This wine is only produced in the best years, in very limited quantities.
-2010 was an exceptional quality vintage for Syrah in Hawkes Bay.
-An unusually long, cool summer followed by an extremely dry autumn meant the fruit was harvested at perfect ripeness.
+2010 was an exceptional quality vintage for Syrah.
+An unusually long, cool summer followed by an extremely dry autumn meant the fruit was harvested at perfect ripeness in the first week of April.
 Canopy management of the vines along with impeccable viticulture ensured excellent fruit quality.
-Pruning and shoot/bunch thinning at appropriate times gave a crop level of around 18 hectolitres per hectare.
+Pruning and shoot/bunch thinning gave a crop level of around 18 hectolitres per hectare.

 Powerful yet elegant and fragrant.
-Dense purple with elements of complex red fruits on the nose.
-Blackberry and cassis meld with liquorice, black pepper and spice.
-Shows great concentration and weight with crucial elegance.
-The structure is tight and tense which will allow the wine to age gracefully for many years.
+Dense purple with complex red fruits on the nose.
+Blackberry and cassis mingle with liquorice, black pepper and spice.
+Great concentration and weight.
+The tight, tense structure will allow the wine to age gracefully.

 Liberty Wines customers can order this wine directly from us.